NoToolsNoCraft/Security-Test-with-Express-Postman/README.md

 This repository contains an **Express app** and an automated **API test suite** using **Postman** and **GitHub Actions**.
 The goal of this setup is to validate the functionality of an Express API by running Postman tests every time changes are made to the `main` branch of the repository.

+You may find a more detailed documentation here: https://notoolsnocraft.tech/express-server-source-postman-security-test/

 ## Overview

 The automated workflow performs the following steps whenever a commit is pushed to the `main` branch: